 Groucho binding is enriched close to transcription start sites (Fig. 2-8A).
 The preference for start sites is somewhat unexpected given extensive evidence that Groucho is a long-range repressor {Dubnicoff, 1997 #2366} {Barolo, 1997 #2365}.
 Groucho sites exhibit a strong preference for binding within genes, with approximately 50% of peaks occurring within gene bodies across all timepoints (Fig. 2-8B).

 Within gene bodies, Groucho exhibits a strong preference for binding within introns and UTRs, and is depleted for exon binding when compared to input (Fig. 2-9).
 Between 60 and 80% of all binding within genes occurs within introns, dependent on timepoint.
 Of all Groucho intronic binding sites, 40% fall within the first intron.
-This represents a more than 2-fold enrichment of binding preference for these introns, and is consistent with the observation that the first introns of Drosophila genes tend to be longer, more conserved, and more sensitive to mutation than subsequent introns, and therefore predicted to be enriched for regulatory elements {Bradnam, 2008 #3034}.
+This represents a more than 2-fold enrichment of binding preference for these introns, and is consistent with the observation that the first introns of Drosophila genes tend to be longer, more conserved, and more sensitive to mutation than subsequent introns, and are therefore predicted to be enriched for regulatory elements {Bradnam, 2008 #3034}.

 Motif analysis of Groucho recruitment sites identifies a small number of transcription factor binding motifs enriched at each timepoint, including several factors known to interact with Groucho, including Ventral nervous syndrome defective (vnd), Sloppy paired 1 (slp1), Hairy (h), Huckebein (hkb), and Brinker (brk) (Fig. 2-10).
 Enrichment of motifs varies by timepoint as well as by the location of the Groucho binding site.
-The majority of factors analyzed exhibit stronger enrichment for Groucho sites within genes, which can be explained by a smaller group of regulators being responsible for Groucho recruitment within genes, or less low-affinity and less specific binding of Groucho in these regions.
+The majority of factors analyzed exhibit stronger enrichment for Groucho sites within genes, which can be explained by a smaller group of regulators being responsible for Groucho recruitment within genes, or fewer low-affinity binding sites recruiting Groucho in these regions.

 Groucho is recruited to VRRs in Dorsal-repressed genes, but extensive spreading does not occur